Saifullah Cheema

-Major (Retired) Saif Ullah Cheema, son of Chudhary Mohammad Din Cheema, father to seven kids, is a retired army officer from Infantry from Pakistan Army.
+Saif Ullah Cheema is a retired army officer from Infantry from Pakistan Army.
 He was elected as a member of the Provincial Assembly of the Punjab from than PP-106 and now PP-131 in 1993 from the Pakistan Peoples Party.
 He served as a Special Advisor to the Chief Minister of the Punjab.
 He was once again the Pakistan Peoples Party candidate in the 2008 elections from PP-131.